penumbragames/tankanarchy/README.md

 Technical:
   - Made with NodeJS and Socket.IO
-  - Only positional information for rendering is stored client-side.
-All calculations are managed on the server.
   - The states of all the objects are all instantiated, updated, and managed server side.
+All calculations are done server side.
   - The client merely sends intents to the server, which are processed.
-The server returns a series of JSON Objects that preserve the state of the world to each client.
+The server returns a series of JSON Objects that hold the state of the world to the client for rendering.

 &copy; 2015 Kenneth Li and Alvin Lin